0x3321c/profile-deletion/README.md

 <!-- LICENSE -->
 ## LICENSE

-Distributed under the MIT license.
-See `LICENSE.txt` for more information.
+Distributed under the Unlicense.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>